asciamanna/asciamanna.github.io/_drafts/safety-accuracy-efficiency-then-scale.md

 #### Inappropriate UI Testing

-A common source for slow builds is a test suite that tests exclusively through the user interface of the system using tools like selenium.
-In some cases this may be the result of a poorly designed system.
+A common source for slow builds and slow releases is a test suite that tests exclusively through the user interface using tools like selenium.
+It's typical for this kind of testing to be a consequence of having a poorly designed system where business logic is coupled to the UI.
 However, it's just as likely to occur because "automation testing" is often considered an activity that happens outside of cross-functional development teams.
 This results in "automation engineers" who only have access to the external interface since they lack the knowledge of the internal system.

-Some automated UI testing may be appropriate, but there should be very few of these tests.
+Some limited automated UI testing may be appropriate, but there should be very few of these tests.
 Most of the tests should probe below the UI, and the majority of the tests should consist of microtests that execute at the object level.

 ### Improve Developer Hardware